caleblf/name-generator/README.md

 # name-generator
 A random character name generator for fantasy settings.

-## Web app usage
+## Web app
-The name generator is accessible online at <https://iguanotron.github.io/name-generator/>.
+The name generator is accessible online at <https://caleblf.github.io/name-generator/>.

 ## Languages
 Language files specify the generation of names using a probabilistic